GDPR

 Data Residency in the EU

-We provide more control and confidence by ensuring your data stays in accordance with the GDPR by implementing the European Union (EU) region.
+We provide more control and confidence by ensuring your data stays in accordance with the GDPR by allowing you to choose where your data is stored.
 Upon creating an account, simply select where you would like your data to be hosted, United States or Europe, based on your organization’s needs.
 Point your data in the right direction with the use of our unique regional API keys here: https://customer.io/docs/api/?region=eu

 Contractual Agreements